ivarsaris/PoolDrillz-MS2/README.md

 * A high score table.
 Users can input their high score of an exercise, to create competition.
 * Exercise review.
 Users can give a star rating to an exercise.
 The average of all ratings is displayed next to the exercise.

-** Technologies used

-The application has been made using the following Technologies:

-* **HTML5** - Coding language used for creating the content and structure of the website
-* **CSS** - Coding language used for styling the content
-* **Python3** - Dynamic, object oriented programming language
-* **Flask** - Open source Python framework used for building web applications
-* **jQuery** - Used to simplify JavaScript for display purposes
-* **MongoDB** - Online open source document oriented database
-* **Google Chrome** - Used as browser and for developer tools
-* [**Materialize**](https://materializecss.com/) - Framework library used for display, styling and icons
-* **Git** - Used for version control
-* [**Github**](https://github.com/) - Used to host the repository for the application
-* [**Heroku**](https://www.heroku.com/) - Used to deploy the application

 ## Testing

-The application achieves the goal set out.
-Users can create, read, update and delete exercises from the database.
-They can filter the exercises by type of exercise.
-The user can direct to any page of the application with one click from anywhere.

-### Responsiveness

-I have used Chrome developer tools during the whole process of building the application.
-This to make sure the applications is responsive to all screen sizes and devices types.
-I have also run the application through https://responsivedesignchecker.com/ and checked many different devices.
-This to make sure the application looks good on all of them.
-I ensured the application looks good on all devices from 320px width(smallest mobile device) and up.
-I also tested the application responsiveness manually on the following devices:

-**Mobile** - Honor 10, Iphone 4, 7, and 10, and Samsung galaxy s9

-**Tablet** - Ipad pro

-**Desktop** - Lenovo 14 inch laptop, HP 15.6 inch laptop, and a 27 inch monitor

-On some devices, the spacing between some buttons doesn't look very neat.
-With more time, this could easily be fixed.
-But because the main purpope of this applications is the functionality, I decided to spend my time focusing on that.

-### User interaction

 I tested all parts of the application manually.